hemtjanst/hemtjanst/README.md

 ## Metadata

-In order to know what type of device we're dealing with every device is expected to have a `meta` topic underneath its "root" topic.
-This topic can be written to by any existing bridge or by any entity watching `announce` that knows how to map this device to the metadata specification.
+When a device receives a discover it must publish it's meta underneath `announce/YOUR NAME` as detailed in the discovery protocol.

-This `meta` topic is a JSON object serialised as a string that contains any additional information needed for Hemtjänst to do its thing and generate HomeKit accessories.
+Meta is a JSON object serialised as a string that contains any additional information needed for Hemtjänst to do its thing and generate HomeKit accessories.

-As it currently stands the `meta` topic types and features follow the exact names in the HomeKit specification.
+As it currently stands the types and features in meta follow the exact names in the HomeKit specification.
 To support another platform like SmartThings a similar mapping would need to be created.

 The `meta` document contains a number of required and optional entries.
-The required ones are: `name`, `type`, `feature`.
+The required ones are: `name`, type`, `feature`.
 The rest is optional.

-Optional keys are: `lastWillID`.
+Optional keys are: `topic`, `lastWillID`.

 The naming of the keys follows [Google's JSON style guide][json-style] and as such are in *camelCase*.
 However, `ID` is always fully uppercase and any